awslabs/aws-config-engine-for-compliance-as-code/README.md

 ## Initial Deployment

 ### Requirements
-1. Define a Compliance Account and an Application Account for POC.
+1. Define an AWS Account to be the central location for the engine (Compliance Account).
-2. Have the ability to execute CloudFormation templates in all the accounts.
+2. Define the AWS Accounts which must be covered by the engine ( Application Accounts).

 ### In Compliance Account
 1. Create a new bucket (ex. compliance-as-code-ruleset-112233445566) and note the name